Socio-Development/components/README.md

 <Component />
 ```

-Subcomponents are objects within the component.
+Sub-components are objects within the main component.

 ```javascript
 <Component>